 Rachel Pacheco, PhD is a management author, lecturer, and researcher at The Wharton School.
 She is passionate about teaching people what it takes to be great managers and coaching executives and leaders on how to build thriving teams and organizations.

 At Wharton, Rachel conducts research on management—specifically on power and conflict—and is a member of the teaching faculty.
 She is also a founding faculty member of the Entrepreneurship in Education Program at the University of Pennsylvania, where she teaches multiple courses for budding entrepreneurs that focus on the practical side of working in a small organization.

-Rachel Pacheco has long helped start-ups solve their people and culture challenges.
-She is on the board of advisors for numerous start-ups, primarily in the digital health and wellness space.
-Previously, she was on the executive teams of a healthcare start-up in the Alphabet family, a healthcare venture fund and advisory firm, and a big data start-up incubated within JPMorgan Chase.
-Pacheco has also lived and worked in Saudi Arabia, Dubai, Indonesia, and Kazakhstan, and thus has experienced the joy (and pain!) of leading and managing organizations across many distinct cultures.
+Rachel serves on the board of advisors for numerous start-ups, primarily in the digital health and wellness space.
+A former chief people officer, she was on the executive teams of start-ups in the healthcare and big data space.
+Rachel has also lived and worked in Saudi Arabia, Dubai, Indonesia, and Kazakhstan, and thus has experienced the joy (and pain!) of leading and managing organizations across many distinct cultures.

 She holds a PhD and MBA from The Wharton School and a BS from Georgetown University.